skillitzimberg/beepBoop/README.md

 - [x] Application implements a loop and works as expected.

 ## Setup/Installation Requirements
 To view or clone the code, go to [GitHub](https://github.com/skillitzimberg/beepBoop).
-This version is a slightly refactored from what was submitted on Friday.
-There is an extra IF statement and a forEach loop was refactored to a traditional FOR loop.

 View the program in its current state at [GitHub Pages](https://skillitzimberg.github.io/beepBoop/).
-This is a far more refactored and DRY version than was submitted on Friday.
-It has fewer functions and more functionality.

 ## Known Bugs